Approximability Landscape of Welfare Maximization within Fair Allocations: Bi-Criteria Optimization

+For a constant number of agents, we will describe a $(1,1-\epsilon)$-bi-criteria algorithm for each of \msw and \mswx.
+Our algorithm's running time is polynomial in terms of $m$ and $1/\epsilon$ (notice that $n$ is a constant).

+\begin{restatable}{theorem}{bicriteria} Fix an arbitrary value of algorithm parameter $\epsilon>0$ and let the number of agents $n$ be a constant.
+There exists a $(1,1-\epsilon)$-bi-criteria approximation algorithm for \msw whose running time is polynomial in terms of $m$ and $1/\epsilon$, and a $(1,1-\epsilon)$-bi-criteria approximation algorithm for \mswx whose running time is polynomial in terms of $m$ and $1/\epsilon$. \end{restatable}

-\citet{aziz2020computing} provide a pseudo-polynomial time algorithm for \msw with a constant number of agents.
+\cite{aziz2020computing} provide a pseudo-polynomial time algorithm for \msw with a constant number of agents.
 One may expect that standard rounding techniques can achieve the above-mentioned bi-criteria optimization.
 However, straightforward rounding techniques fail.
-It is possible that an agent's valuations to all items are extremely small, so that significant loss of precision occurs after rounding.
-An EF1 allocation in the rounded instance may be very far from being EF1 in the original instance.
-To achieve bi-criteria optimization, we will use a careful individualized rounding together with some other extra techniques.
+It is possible that an agent's valuations to all items (except for a few items allocated to someone else; recall that EF1/EFX allows envy for up to one item) are extremely small, so a significant loss of precision occurs after rounding.
+An EF1/EFX allocation in the rounded instance may be very far from being EF1/EFX in the original instance.
+For example, consider an agent who has a very large value on one item $g$ and different small values on the remaining items.
+The rounding may round the values of the items in $[m]\setminus \{g\}$ to $0$.
+The EF1/EFX allocation may allocate $g$ to another agent.
+In this case, any allocation after rounding is EF1 (and it is EFX if $g$ is the only item in another agent's bundle), but the allocation may be far from approximately EF1/EFX before rounding.

-\begin{restatable}{theorem}{BICRI} Fix an arbitrary value of algorithm parameter $\varepsilon>0$.
-There exists an algorithm that computes an allocation $\A$ such that $\A$ is $(1-\varepsilon)$-approximate EF1 and $\SW(\A)\geq\SW(\A^\ast)$, where $\A^\ast$ is an EF1 allocation that maximizes social welfare.
-In addition, the algorithm's running time is polynomial in terms of $m$ and $1/\varepsilon$ when the number of agents $n$ is a constant. \end{restatable}